naofireblade/homebridge-weather-plus/README.md

 Update interval in minutes.
 The default is `4` minutes because the rate for free API keys is limited.

 **language**
-Translation for the current day and the weather report.
-Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
+Translation for the current day.
 The default is `en`.

 **nameNow**
 Name for the current condition accessory.
 The default is `"Now"`.
 You could set this to your city name or weather service type.